vmware/concord-bft/bftengine/tests/simpleTest/README.md

 In the `scripts` directory, you'll find:

-  * `private_replica_{0,1,2,3}`, which are the private config files for each replica.
-The example is for four replicas, with supports an F=1 environment.
-See `config.cpp` for documentation of the format.
+  * `private_replica_{0,1,2,3}`, which are the key files for each replica.
+The example is for four replicas, which supports an F=1 environment.
+The keyfile format used is the same as that output by the `GenerateConcordKeys` tool in the `concord-bft/tools` folder;

-  * `public_replicas_data`, which is the public configuration shared among all nodes.
-This is how public keys are shared among all nodes.
-See `config.cpp` for documentation of the format.
+    see `concord-bft/tools/README.md` for more information on how these keyfiles are generated and used.

-  * `testReplicasAndClient.sh`, which starts all four replicas, and then runs the client test.
+  * `testReplicasAndClient.sh`, which generates fresh cryptographic
+    keys, starts all four replicas, and then runs the client test.

   * `runReplias.sh`, which just starts all four replicas.